We told you last summer about the R22 phase out and with warmer temperatures approaching, A-PLUS Service Experts wanted to remind you of your choices.

 R22 refrigerant is no longer manufactured in North America.

-You can purchase recycled R22 now for existing air conditioners that use this specific refrigerant.
+You can get recycled R22 now for existing air conditioning systems that use this specific refrigerant.

-The cost of R22 is rising because of the reducing supply, and will no longer be available for use at all by 2020.
+The cost of R22 is going up because of the reducing supply, and won’t be available for use at all by 2020.

 GOT IT?
 GOOD!
 SO WHAT DOES ALL THIS MEAN?

-If your air conditioning system was produced after January 2010, the R22 refrigerant phase-out probably won’t apply to you.
-However, if your air conditioning system was made before January 2010, you have a few options:
+If your air conditioner was produced after January 2010, the R22 refrigerant phase-out probably won’t apply to you.
+However, if your AC equipment was manufactured before January 2010, you have a couple options:

-1) Invest in an upgraded, more environmentally-friendly system, which requires the approved AC refrigerant.
+1) Purchase an upgraded, more environmentally-friendly system, which uses the approved A/C refrigerant.

-2) Call an HVAC company to replace the parts in your current air conditioning system to help make it compatible with approved AC refrigerant.
-However, this is not recommended because it could nullify your warranty(ies).
+2) Call a professional to replace the parts in your current AC equipment to help make it compatible with approved A/C refrigerant.
+Keep in mind, this is not recommended because it could invalidate your warranty(ies).

 3) Continue to use recycled R22 until 2020.